Separability in Morse local-to-global groups: Separability of products

 \section{Separability of products}

 In this section we will prove the main theorem.
-We start by recalling some basic properties of separable subgroups. \begin{rmk} If \(U \subseteq G\) is a separable subset of \(G\), then \(U^{-1}, gU\), and \(Ug\) are separable for any \(g \in G\). \end{rmk}
+We start with some elementary observations about separable subsets. \begin{rmk} If \(U \subseteq G\) is a separable subset of \(G\), then \(U^{-1}, gU\), and \(Ug\) are separable for any \(g \in G\). \end{rmk}

 \begin{rmk} Let \(H_1, \dots, H_n \leqslant G\) be subgroups of \(G\) and let \(a_0, \dots, a_n \in G\).
 Observe that

 which is a translate of a product of conjugates of the subgroups \(H_1, \dots, H_n\).
 The set \(a_0 H_1 a_1 \dots a_{n-1} H_n a_n\) is thus separable if and only if the product of subgroups \(H_1^{a_0} \dots H_n^{a_0 \dots a_{n-1}}\) is separable.